 - Sign in to YouTube Studio.

 - From the top menu, select Audience.

-The Top countries report shows you which countries have the most watch time for your channel or specific video selected.
+The Top geographies report shows you which countries have the most watch time for your channel or specific video selected.
 You can use it to learn what parts of the world are most interested in your content.

 Top subtitle/cc languages

 The Top subtitle/cc languages report let’s you learn how many of your viewers are watching in different languages.
 Before you click on the report, you’ll see what percent of watch time came from each subtitle/cc language.

 You may see “No subtitle/CC” as well.
 This represents users who aren’t using subtitles or closed captions.
 These may be viewers who are familiar with the original video language, or viewers who do not have subtitle/cc options in their language.

 Demographics data, such as age and gender, may be limited in YouTube Analytics.
 For instance, you may see a message while viewing demographics metrics for an individual video or country if there isn’t enough data to display.